 ShareFacebook Twitter AddThis

-Coquito, whose name is derived from the Spanish word for coconut (coco), is a rich, creamy, luxurious drink synonymous with the holiday season.
+Coquito, whose name is derived from the Spanish word for coconut (coco), is a rich, creamy, luxurious drink.
 It has a velvety texture and a pleasant coconut flavor with a hint of cinnamon.
 As with eggnog, it is usually spiked with rum.

 Coquito makes its way to Puerto Rican tables drink as early as Thanksgiving and even weeks past Three Kings Day (observed on January 6th).
 Honestly, it's so good you'll want to drink it year round.